-P263 Stoney Bank Road, Earby Dwellings 100 Site Site Specific Requirements: The site has capacity for around 100 dwellings.
+- 1. The site identified to deliver around 100 dwellings.
 A broad mix of dwelling types, sizes and tenures should be provided on site.
-At least 10% of new homes should be affordable housing.
-2. A proportion of plots provided at the site will be sought for self-build in accordance with Policy LIV11.
-3. Existing dry stone walls along the boundaries and within the site should be retained and incorporated within the design of the Site as far as practical.
-4. bour effec and tial attention is required to the interrelation between the ordary, and the Earby Conservation Area located to the nor tots of the development will need to be assessed through a subsequently sufficiently addressed through the design ar elopment. th of the site.
-Heritage Stat The tement, 5. dwellings should be of a high quality, and respond to the
+At least 10% of new homes should be affordable housing. - 2.
+A proportion of plots provided at the site will be sought for self-build in accordance with Policy LIV11.

-New dwellings should be of a high quality, and respond to the character, form and scale of existing dwellings located within the Conservation Area, surrounding residential development, and consistent with the edge-of-settlement location of the site.

-- 6. Vehicular access should be taken from Stoney Bank Road.
-A separate emergency access is also required. - 7.
-A new footpath should be provided along the frontage of the site at Stoney Bank Road within the retained dry stone wall. - 8.
-The existing Public Right of Way which runs along the western boundary of the site should be retained and enhanced, and incorporated into the layout and design of the development. - 9.
+- 3. Existing dry stone walls along the boundaries and within the site should be retained and incorporated within the design of the Site as far as practical. - 4.
+Special attention is required to the interrelationship between the development, its boundary, and the Earby Conservation Area located to the north of the site.
+The effects of the development will need to be assessed through a Heritage Statement, and subsequently sufficiently addressed through the design and layout of the development. - 5.
+New dwellings should be of a high quality, and respond to the character, form and scale of existing dwellings located within the Conservation Area, surrounding residential development, and consistent with the edge-of-settlement location of the site. - 6.
+A Design Code will be required as part of the first planning application relating to the site's development, which will establish design parameters for land-use, layout and development parcels, scale, form and appearance of the development. - 7.
+Vehicular access should be taken from Stoney Bank Road.
+A separate emergency access is also required. - 8.
+A new footpath should be provided along the frontage of the site at Stoney Bank Road within the retained dry stone wall. - The existing Public Right of Way which runs along the western boundary of the site should be retained and enhanced, and incorporated into the layout and design of the development. - 10.
 The development will require the creation of a new boundary to Earby.
 A soft edge of the development should be provided which has regard to the character of the local area.
-New dwellings should positively addressing this boundary, but set back from the edge of the site by public open space. - 10.
+New dwellings should positively addressing this boundary, but set back from the edge of the site by public open space.
+This boundary is to be set back from Mill Lane ensuring that the semi-rural outlook currently afforded to the west of this route is retained. - 11.
 Development should avoid being in close proximity to Earby Beck which flows to the north of the Site.